Skip to content

 angle None Yes None The angular value to be processed

-Returns: The angular value after clamping the input angle to the range (-π, π)
+Return Value (Returns): The angular value after clamping the input angle to the range (-π, π)

 CheckAngleWid()

-Function Description: Checks whether each angle lies within the range (-π, π)
+Function Description: Checks whether each angle lies within the range (-π, π).

 callback(key_v)

-Function Description: Keyboard key press event callback function, handles key input
+Function Description: Keyboard key press event callback function, handles key input.

 key_v None Yes None The key value triggering the callback